finbourne/lusid-sdk-csharp/sdk/docs/WorkspaceApi.md

 <a id="updatepersonalitem"></a>
 # **UpdatePersonalItem**
-> WorkspaceItem UpdatePersonalItem (string workspaceName, string itemName, WorkspaceItemUpdateRequest? workspaceItemUpdateRequest = null)
+> WorkspaceItem UpdatePersonalItem (string workspaceName, string groupName, string itemName, WorkspaceItemUpdateRequest? workspaceItemUpdateRequest = null)

 [EXPERIMENTAL] UpdatePersonalItem: Update an item in a personal workspace.